This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 For newborn infants, we’ve identified the Chicco KeyFit 30 as the best bet.

-The Chicco KeyFit 30 is also the best car seat recommended for premature newborns.
+The Chicco KeyFit 30 is also the best car seat for premature newborns.

 The Chicco KeyFit 30 can be used for babies who are weighing from 4 to 30 pounds and up to 30 inches in height.

-The 4-pounds minimum weight limit of this infant car safety seat makes it perfect to fit preemies, without sacrificing the car seat’s safety and comfort.
+The 4-pound minimum weight limit of this infant car safety seat makes it perfect to fit preemies, without sacrificing the car seat’s safety and comfort.

 It’s also the best recommendation by many neonatal intensive care unit (NICU) nurses for premature babies.

 For premature or smaller babies, the infant insert for the car seat offers extra support and keeps them secure.
-As they grow large enough, the insert is removable.
+As they grow large enough (generally around 11 pounds), the insert is removable.

 A ReclineSure leveling foot and two RideRight bubble level indicators help you to set up the car seat at a proper angle.